 The burden of student loan debt is unevenly distributed among demographics such as age groups, race or ethnicity, sex or gender, and even from state to state.

-- Black or African American law school graduates loan debts are 97% higher on average than white law school graduates.
+- Black or African American graduates’ loan debts are roughly 8% higher compared to white students.

-- 13% of first-year law school students and 5% of lawyers are Hispanic or Latino.
+- 14% of law school students and 6% of lawyers are Hispanic or Latino.

-- 62% of first-year law school students and 86% of all practicing lawyers are non-Hispanic whites.
+- 61% of law school students and 79% of all practicing lawyers are non-Hispanic whites.

-- 6% of first-year law school students and 2% of lawyers are Asian.
+- 7% of law school students and 6% of lawyers are Asian.

 According to the American Bar Association (ABA), women and minority law school graduates bear an inordinate percentage of student debt, much of it due to income disparities.
 The ABA considers this an urgent problem and recommends law school students and practicing lawyers take the Implicit Association Test (IAT), which was developed at Harvard University as a method of gauging racial bias in test takers.